RyuU12358/Frockly/README.md

 ## Demo
 https://ryuu12358.github.io/Frockly/
-> This tool is designed for desktop use with mouse input.
+> This tool is primarily designed for desktop use.
+> It may still work on mobile devices when using desktop mode.

 ## Development

 ```bash